Whiteknight/ParserObjects/docs/v6/parsers_core.md

 ## Basic Combinator Parser Types

 These parsers are used to combine and compose smaller parsers to form larger parsers.
 This is the heart of the ParserObjects combinators approach.
-To use these, import the methods you're using (replace `<char>` with whatever input type you are using):
+To use these, import the methods with these statements (replace `<char>` with whatever your input type is):

 ```csharp
 using ParserObjects;